shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

     descriptor_setting2: value
 ```

-Bundles can be nested; the value of a setting for one bundle may itself be another bundle.
-Specifically, as you’ll see in the example below, every engine has an `apps` setting, and its value is the list of apps that are defined for that engine, along with each of the app’s own settings.

-Let’s start with a very simple example: an environment in which you have a single engine, with a single app defined within it.
+To demonstrate this structure, here is a very simple example: an environment in which there is a single engine, with a single app defined within it.
 The following might be the contents of `project.yml` in this config:

 ```
 engines: